 GeneCards Summary for CDH5 Gene

-CDH5 (Cadherin 5, Type 2 (Vascular Endothelium)) is a Protein Coding gene.
-Diseases associated with CDH5 include periapical granuloma and epithelioid sarcoma.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+CDH5 (Cadherin 5) is a Protein Coding gene.
+Diseases associated with CDH5 include periapical granuloma and uveal melanoma.
+Among its related pathways are Signaling by GPCR and Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview.
 GO annotations related to this gene include calcium ion binding and ion channel binding.
 An important paralog of this gene is CDH19.

 UniProtKB/Swiss-Prot for CDH5 Gene

 Cadherins are calcium-dependent cell adhesion proteins.
 They preferentially interact with themselves in a homophilic manner in connecting cells; cadherins may thus contribute to the sorting of heterogeneous cell types.
 This cadherin may play a important role in endothelial cell biology through control of the cohesion and organization of the intercellular junctions.
 It associates with alpha-catenin forming a link to the cytoskeleton.
 Acts in concert with KRIT1 to establish and maintain correct endothelial cell polarity and vascular lumen.
 These effects are mediated by recruitment and activation of the Par polarity complex and RAP1B.
 Required for activation of PRKCZ and for the localization of phosphorylated PRKCZ, PARD3, TIAM1 and RAP1B to the cell junction.